todhuff/weid/README.md

 If you have any issues, please log them at https://github.com/todhuff/weid/issues

 Check the wiki for additional help / info - https://github.com/todhuff/weid/wiki

+## Pronunciation, origin, meaning, etc.
+Pronounced "W-ay-d".
+Weid is ancient Greek for "to know / to see".